Atlantic rowers take on climate challenge – backed by Water Plus

 Emma adds: “This is one of the most extreme endurance feats on Earth.
 We’re combining our passion for the ocean with a mission to inspire sustainable practices.”

-We’re partnering with the Call to Earth team to amplify their message and encourage smarter water use across businesses and communities.
-By reducing water waste, we can cut carbon emissions and help progress towards Net Zero goals.
+We joined forces with the Call to Earth team to amplify their message and encourage smarter water use across businesses and communities.

-Want to learn more about water - saving actions?
+Want to learn more about water-saving actions?

-The Call to Earth team is also raising funds for marine conservation and climate initiatives, supporting the Blue Marine Foundation and The Ocean Cleanup.
+The Call to Earth team was also raising funds for marine conservation and climate initiatives, supporting the Blue Marine Foundation and The Ocean Cleanup.
 Donations help cover essential costs for the row, with any remaining funds going directly to these charities.

 Race details